wgxcodersdc/organization/learning-resources/front-end-hack-nights/CSS_study_guide.md

 We are also organizing by complexity:

- 1. Newcomers and Novices :new_moon:– These are materials for people who range from only knowing a little to knowing absolutely nothing.
+ 1. Beginners :new_moon:– These are materials for people who range from only knowing a little to knowing absolutely nothing.
 These materials include basic descriptions, history and the tools you need to get started.
  2. Intermediate :first_quarter_moon:– Pretty sure most people know what intermediate means, but just in case you want to know what we mean by it, here goes.
 People who know the basics.
 People that can implement the programming or scripting language they are trying to learn to some capacity.
 If you’re learning CSS, this would be someone who is somewhat comfortable creating external styling sheets and changing background colors or styling footers.
  3. Advanced :full_moon_with_face:– Advanced?
 What are you folks doing here?
 Just kidding, an advanced person would be someone who is fluent in a language, possibly using it professionally and is looking for more in depth or outright new material.
 To be honest, the amount of material we have for advanced learners is limited since WWCDC is a little more aimed at introducing women to programming rather than advancing those who are already in it.
 However, we are open to all and will definitely try to keep people updated on any new information that is related to front-end programming.